anishaislam8/TriGraph/README.md

         - `g++ -O3 -fconcepts -o node.exe 4_node_predictor_local.cpp utils.cpp graph.cpp -lsqlite3`
         - `./node.exe ../sample_jsons/example_basic.json`

-    - Please note that, `../sample_jsons/example_basic.json` is an example parsed json file provided in this repository.
+    - Please note that, `../sample_jsons/example_basic.json` is an example parsed PD file provided in this repository.
 You can put the location of your parsed PD file in this place.
 Thus, the second command essentially looks like this: `./node.exe <parsed_pd_file_location>`.

     - If you want to do bulk prediction, you can run the following two commands:
         - `g++ -O3 -fconcepts -o node.exe 4_node_predictor_db.cpp utils.cpp graph.cpp -lsqlite3`